PauseAI/pauseai-website/src/posts/proposal.md

 - **Ban training of AI systems on copyrighted material**.
 This helps with copyright issues, slows growing inequality and slows down progress towards superintelligence.
 - **Hold AI model creators liable** for criminal acts committed using their AI systems.
 This gives model creators more incentives to make sure their models are safe.
+- **Renegotiate work contracts** to prevent corporations from forcing employees to automate their work with AI.
+- **Support the climate movement** to investigate (and sue against) the pollution at data centers, fab labs, and mines.

 ## Long term policy